michsiec/bdd100k-onroad-object-detection/README.md

 The data and annotations can be obtained [here](https://bdd-data.berkeley.edu/) after logging in and agreeing to the BDD100K license.
 The authors provided the data available for downloading in different subsets, depending on particular task that one wants to undertake.
-For example, it is possible to download 100,000 images, which are the frames at the 10th second in the videos, or download files that are dedicated for specific task
+For example, it is possible to download 100,000 images, which are the frames at the 10th second in the videos, or download files that are dedicated for specific task.

+GitHub Repository of the dataset can be found [here](https://github.com/bdd100k/bdd100k).